rxwen/codex.nvim/README.md

 ```

 The custom provider will automatically fall back to the native provider if validation fails or `is_available()` returns false.

+Note: If your command or working directory may contain spaces or special characters, prefer returning a table of args from a function (e.g., `{ "alacritty", "--working-directory", cwd, "-e", "claude", "--help" }`) to avoid shell-quoting issues.

 ## Community Extensions